Saint Vincent's Catholic Medical Centers: Closing

 On April 6, 2010, the board of directors voted to close inpatient care services at St. Vincent's Catholic Medical Center, and to sell its outpatient services to other systems.
 The emergency room stopped accepting ambulances on April 9, 2010, and delivered its last baby on April 15, 2010.
 On April 19, 2010, more than 1,000 staff, representing approximately one-third of the hospital workforce, received notice of lay-off.
 On April 14, 2010, St. Vincent's Hospital Manhattan filed for Chapter 11 bankruptcy protection.
 The petition, filed in Federal District Court in Manhattan, showed liabilities of more than $1 billion.
 Saint Vincent's largest unsecured creditor was the PBGC which is a federal pension insurance agency that was insuring the "Saint Vincent Catholic Medical Centers Retirement Plan" which was a defined benefit pension plan.
-The pension plan on September 14, 2010 which was the date of termination for the plan had 9581 participants.
+The pension plan on September 14, 2010, which was the date of termination for the plan had 9581 participants.

 On April 30, 2010, the emergency room at St. Vincent's closed, officially shuttering the hospital after 161 years.
 Hospital administrators said that the vote to close came after a six-month-long effort to save the financially troubled institution, but August 21, 2011, prosecutors with the Manhattan District Attorney's Office were reported to have launched an investigation to determine whether administrators intentionally ran St. Vincent's into the ground.
-The remaining parts of Saint Vincent Catholic Medical Centers, including its nursing homes, home health agency, St. Vincent's Hospital Westchester, and US Family Health Plan, were to continue to operate without interruption, but these entities were sold to other providers' systems.
+The remaining parts of Saint Vincent Catholic Medical Centers including its nursing homes, home health agency, St. Vincent's Hospital Westchester, and U.S. Family Health Plan, were to continue to operate without interruption, but these entities were sold to other providers' systems.